 Happiness is an inside Job

 Once we have dissolved the big layers of fear around our heart, the way is paved to find our true selves again as well as happiness, joy and love.
 To do so, we have to turn inwards.
 There are many different forms of breathing and meditation techniques.
 Meditation does not necessarily mean to sit still like a Buddha and smile.
 It can be sports and activity as well.
 The only important thing is, no matter what you do, do it with mindfulness and your complete presence.
 Be here and now.
 This is the door to your heart.
 This is where our answers lie and where we connect to our essence.
 This is where we find what we truly want in life.
-This is where we find what fulfils us, and what our heart truly longs for – our calling.
+This is where we find what fulfills us, and what our heart truly longs for – our calling.
 This is where we discover our strength.
 And all of this is possible in a world without fear and the illusion of scarcity, but full of love and abundance.
 Your thoughts, and especially the feelings create your reality.
 This is the law of synchronization.
 Another important universal law is the law of attention: Energy always flows where your attention goes.
-Where you put your attention, you get more of in your reality.
+What you give your attention, you create more of in your reality.